astronomer/docs/learn/airflow-ui.md

 This guide is an overview of some of the most useful features and visualizations in the Airflow UI.
 If you're not already using Airflow and want to get it up and running to follow along, see [Install the Astro CLI](https://docs.astronomer.io/astro/cli/get-started) to quickly run Airflow locally.

 All images in this guide were taken from an [Astronomer Runtime](https://docs.astronomer.io/astro/runtime-release-notes) Airflow image.
 Other than some modified colors and an additional **Astronomer** tab, the UI is the same as when using OSS Airflow.
-The images in this guide are from Airflow version 2.7, if you are using an older version of Airflow, some UI elements might be slightly different or missing.
+The images in this guide are from Airflow version 2.9.
+If you are using an older version of Airflow, some UI elements might be slightly different or missing.

 :::tip Other ways to learn